 Exams and Tests

 A dentist can identify and diagnose this condition.

 The treatment depends on how severe the problem is.
-Full crowns will improve the appearance of the teeth and protect them from damage.
+Full crowns may be necessary to improve the appearance of the teeth and protect them from further damage.
 Eating a diet that is low in sugar and practicing very good oral hygiene can reduce the chance of developing cavities.

 Treatment is often successful in protecting the teeth.

 The enamel is easily damaged, which affects the appearance of the teeth, especially if left untreated.